 There is no minimum number of semester hours required to apply to Pacific University.
 We are happy to consider applicants who have finished one college-level course or 20.

 A minimum 2.7 GPA is preferred for admission, (cumulative college GPA to include coursework attempted at all colleges/universities attended).

-To apply, you will need to complete and return the following: Common Application (www.commonapp.org), personal statement or statement of purpose, letter of recommendation from academic advisor, teacher, or appropriate faculty member, and transcripts from all previous colleges attended.
+To apply, you will need to complete and return the following: Common Application (make sure to choose the Transfer Application on the tab on this page), personal statement or statement of purpose, letter of recommendation from academic advisor, teacher, or appropriate faculty member, and transcripts from all previous colleges attended.
 (Transfer applicants with fewer than 30 semester or 45 quarter hours of transferable credit at the time of application, or those who earned college credit prior to graduating from high school, should submit high school transcripts and SAT or ACT scores in addition to college transcripts).